-- 1. 100% of Azteca Enterprises onsite supervisory personnel (safety managers, project managers and superintendents) and 50% of the first-tier subcontractor's competent person designees will complete the 30-Hour OSHA construction course (or its equivalent).
-Subcontractors can utilize other instructors if they can show a valid 30-Hour OSHA certification card showing completion of the course. - 2.
-All employees will receive a site-specific construction safety orientation in English or Spanish that addresses jobsite safety and health issues and the procedures relative to the work being performed and the requirements outlined in this partnership agreement. - 3.
+1. 100% of the McCarthy Vaughn Partnership on-site supervisory personnel (safety managers, project managers and superintendents) and 50% of the first-tier subcontractor's competent person designees will complete the 30-Hour OSHA construction course (or its equivalent).
+Subcontractors can utilize other instructors if they can show a valid 30-Hour OSHA certification card showing completion of the course.

+- 2. All employees will receive a site-specific construction safety orientation in English or Spanish that addresses jobsite safety and health issues and the procedures relative to the work being performed and the requirements outlined in this partnership agreement. - 3.
 Safety and health awareness training to subcontractors with Spanish speaking employees will be conducted in Spanish.
-The training classes may include, but are not limited to, the following: - OSHA 10-Hour - Struck-by hazards - Ladder safety - Fall protection - Excavation / underground utility installation - Silicosis - 4.
+The training classes may include the following: - OSHA 10-Hour - First Aid / CPR / AED - Fall Protection - 4.
 Other hazard-specific training will be conducted on an as-needed basis. - 5.
 Provide training for workers in the OSHA 10-Hour construction course.
 Subcontractors can utilize other instructors if they can show a valid certification card showing completion of the course.
 Subcontractors have primary responsibility for providing this training.
-OSHA will assist as needed.
+OSHA will provide assistance as needed.